highlando/academic-kickstart/content/talk/19-ms-enumath/index.md

 title = "Minisymposium: Low-rank modelling in uncertainty quantification"

 # Talk start and end times.
-#   End time can optionally be hidden by prefixing the line with `#`.
 date = 2019-09-30
 date_end = 2019-10-04
 all_day = true